 I don’t want to give too much away but I will say this – Under A Namibian Sky has many twists and turns.
-A sneak peek is when Luca and Naomi come in contact with a tiny new born elephant.
+A sneak peek is when Luca and Naomi come in contact with a tiny newborn elephant.
 They help to rescue her when her mother is killed by poachers.

 Namibia holds a special place in my heart because it is where I was born.
 The setting is perfect for romance, danger, spirituality and love.

-As I said in the introduction, the cover was designed by the multi-talented Sharon Brownlie.
+The original cover was designed by the multi-talented Sharon Brownlie.

 Covers are really important because they’re “the picture that paints a thousand words,” as the lyrics of one of my favourite Bread songs says.
 Or in the case of a novel, thousands of words!

 I saw one of Sharon’s pre-made covers with a couple that looked exactly like Luca and Naomi.
 I couldn’t believe it.
 Usually, it’s impossible to get a picture that looks exactly like the couple in your head.
 But there they were.